Brand Protection Resources

 The IACC MarketSafe® program is a fee-based service that is provided to all businesses that own a trademark.
 However, the Alibaba Group has provided funding that makes the program free for SMEs.

-An important note about the MarketSafe® program: Because this program assist with trademark enforcement on Chinese-based e-commerce sites, you must register your marks in China.
+An important note about the IACC MarketSafe® program: Because this program assist with trademark enforcement on Chinese-based e-commerce sites, you may need to register your marks in China.
 We discuss how to do this in the section titled Registering your Trademarks: A Step-by-Step Guide.

 The IACC has also partnered with Amazon to create a program designed to increase engagement and expedite enforcement actions on the platform.
 This program is available to all businesses that are members of the International AntiCounterfeiting Coalition (information about IACC membership is provided below).
 The primary features of the program are: